Glan9/Solace/README.md

 Blocks are code enclosed in `{` and `}`.
 Ordinarily, a block is simply run as if the braces weren't there.
 But if the block is followed by a valid suffix, it changes the way the block is run.
 For example, by using the `E` suffix, the block can be run on every element of a list.
 The following code would insert a space after every character in `Hello, World!`:

     "Hello, World!"{' :}Ep

+For a full description of blocks, [see here](https://github.com/splcurran/Solace/blob/master/Blocks.md).